NicoLiberato/Monitoring-Kubernetes-Grafana-Prometheus/README.md

-# Monitoring a Kubernetes Cluster with Grafana and Prometheus
+# Monitoring a Kubernetes Cluster with Grafana and Prometheus - rumbook tutorial

 ## Description
 This project aims to provide a step-by-step guide for setting up and monitoring a Kubernetes cluster using Grafana and Prometheus.
 The combination of Grafana and Prometheus offers a powerful solution for visualizing and analyzing cluster metrics, allowing you to gain valuable insights into the health and performance of your cluster.